amorgan101010/arch-setup/README.md

 - I guess seeing if what I have now builds is as good a test as any!

+- A note from after booting in:

+  - I think all the repo cloning into my home directory has to be done as my non-root user

+- It is still failing on repo cloning, but just about everything else still works!

+  - I should enable the desktop manager /greeter way earlier, so a failure to clone doesn't prevent it from being enabled

 ## TODO

 - [Add Gnome Tweaks and themes to Dotfiles repo](https://unix.stackexchange.com/questions/426322/how-do-i-use-the-plain-text-mode-of-dconf/426348#426348)